 I took an old barn door from my great grandfather’s farm and made a picture collage in the shape of a 1 to greet guests as they entered.
 See the full barn door tutorial here.

 Remember the super cute DIY party hat I made?
-This is how that turned out:
+That is how that turned out…

 See all my DIY party decorations and ideas here.

 You know you don’t wanna miss any of this crazy.